jonnonz1/nz-statute-book/acts/public/1952/land-transfer-act-1952.md

 **Additional powers of Registrar**

 ### 211 Registrar may require production of instruments, etc
-Every Registrar, in addition to the powers otherwise conferred by this or any other Act in him, may exercise all or any of the powers following, that is to say:
+Every Registrar, in addition to the powers otherwise conferred by this or any other Act on him, may exercise all or any of the powers following, that is to say:
   (a) he may require the proprietor or other person making or concurring in any application under this Act to produce any deed or instrument in his possession or control relating to the land the subject of the application, and, if necessary, to attend and give any information or explanation concerning any such deed or instrument:
   (b) he may by notice require any person having in his possession or control any grant, certificate, or other instrument upon which any memorial or entry is required to be endorsed for the purposes of this Act to produce that instrument within a reasonable time to be fixed by the notice, and to deposit the instrument in the Land Registry Office of his district for such time as may be necessary for the making of that endorsement or entry:
   (c) he may, if in his opinion the number or nature of the entries on any folium of the register renders it expedient to close the folium, or if any document of title has become worn, defaced, or mutilated so as to justify his so doing, require the holder of the outstanding duplicate of title to surrender that duplicate for cancellation; and upon cancellation a new certificate shall be issued to the person entitled thereto: